datumorphism/datumorphism.github.io/_wiki/programming-languages/python/basics.md

 ## Variables, Functions, Conditions

-Variable name should start with either a letter or a underscore.
+A variable name should start with either a letter or an underscore.

 Variables defined inside a function is local and there is no way to find it or use it outside the function.
 It is even possible to reuse an already used global variable inside a function.